roman121/Get-Clean-Assignment/README.md

  Finally, Merges the training and the test sets to create one data set and Create independent tidy data set with the average of each variable for each activity and each subject.

+Final Summary
+ How run_analysis.R implements the above steps:

+1) Require reshape2 and data.table libraries
+2) Load both test and train data set
+3) Load the features and activity labels
+4) Extract only mean and standard deviation column names and data
+5) Process the data.
+There are two parts processing test and train data respectively
+6) Merge data set
+7) Find the average
+8) Write the data in a txt file